These Vegetarian Stuffed Poblano Peppers are one of the meatless meals that everybody will love. A hearty and cheesy dish with bold flavors.

 In a medium bowl, mix the cooked brown or white rice with your chili powder, olive oil, corn, black-eyed peas, salt, and pepper.

-Taste the mixture to check the level of heat from the chili powder.
+Taste the cooked rice mixture to check the level of heat from the chili powder.
 This will be a personal preference, so add more if you’d like.

 Stir in the tomatoes and then stir in 1/2 cup of shredded cheese.
 Use a small spoon to transfer the rice mixture into each of the pepper halves and top with the last cup of shredded cheese.